 2) A draw of 64 will be used for both singles and doubles play.
-United States Tennis Association (USTA) rules shall be followed in assigning seeded entries in the proper positions in the brackets, except that effort shall be made to place winners and runners-up from the same sectional and players from the same school in opposite halves of the bracket.
-This may not always hold true for third and fourth place sectional qualifiers.
+United States Tennis Association (USTA) rules shall be followed in assigning seeded entries in the proper positions in the brackets, except that players from the same school will be placed in opposite halves of the bracket and four singles qualifiers and four doubles qualifiers from each sectional will be placed In separate quarters of the brackets.